nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

    nRF5340 Audio modules on the gateway and the headsets using I2S

 The Bluetooth LE RX FIFO is mainly used to make :file:`audio_datapath.c` (synchronization module) run in a separate thread.
-After encoding the audio data received from I2S, the frames are sent by the encoder thread using a function located in :file:`streamctrl.c`.
+After encoding the audio data received from I2S, the frames are sent by the encoder thread using a function located in :file:`streamctrl_unicast_client.c`, :file:`streamctrl_unicast_server.c`, :file:`streamctrl_broadcast_source.c`, or :file:`streamctrl_broadcast_sink.c`.

 .. _nrf53_audio_app_overview_architecture_sync_module: